thomasfranke/flutter_ddd/README.md

 A fun project with a simple implementation of DDD using MobX and Modular, leveraging the public Binance API to fetch currency prices.

-This project is under development and is meant to showcase good practices, DDD, Clean Architecture, Design Patterns, and more.

-Currently, only the basic request to fetch all prices is working.
-However, the complete DDD structure is already in place, including Data, Domain, and UI layers.

 UI: Developing a polished interface is not the priority. **The main goal is to implement and test programming best practices, with a strong focus on architecture.**

 ---